mozilla-services/autograph/docs/configuration.md

     dbchecktimeout: 15ms
 ```

-[heartbeat.dbchecktimeout]{.title-ref} is how long the heartbeat handler
+`heartbeat.dbchecktimeout` is how long the heartbeat handler
 should wait for the DB to return a response before erroring.

 ## Hardware Security Module (HSM)